So you know who you are talking with...

 ...we felt we were in a similar position.
 The house was empty; partially derelict and sadly neglected and everything we touched fell to pieces!

 It has taken us 24 years and as well as bringing up a family and pots of money to get shipshape.
-We are now on the last part of the project which is to finish the rear garden and do some decorating.
+We are now on the last part of the project which is to finish repairing the roof.
 Then we can relax and enjoy it!!!

 This is the latest picture of how it looked back in May 2008.
 Next new picture will be due in 2015 as soon as the weather breaks.